j7nn7k/fontawesometopng/README.md

 # Font Awesome to PNG web app
 A small web app returning Font Awesome icons as png.
 Users can define the color and size.

+This is the old code base for the prototype we used before we refactored the app which can now be found under http://fa2png.io

 # Pillow install

 ## Mac OS X